camunda-community-hub/community/README.md

 Extensions in the Camunda Community Hub organization are independently led and maintained projects by members of the broader Camunda open source community, some of whom happen to be Camunda employees, or are projects/tutorials that are created and maintained by the Camunda Developer Relations team!

-We’ve put together some commonly asked questions and answers about the Camunda Community Hub, our approach to open source contributions and Maintainership, and how we hope to empower our open source community in the future.
+We’ve put together some commonly asked questions and answers about the Camunda Community Hub, our approach to open source contributions and maintainership, and how we hope to empower our open source community in the future.

 ## How to contribute